Hot quark matter and merger remnants: Results and analysis

 From our results, the M-R diagram of the initial conditions for fixed $T$ ($T=5{\rm MeV}$) and fixed $S/n_b=1k_B$ overlap, similar to their M$_{\rm max}$'s in Table~\ref{T1}, and are also marked with black stars on the curves.
-On the other hand, the M-R diagram of $T=50{\rm MeV}$ remnant matter has the larger size with relatively the same M$_{\rm max}$ as $S/n_b=6k_B$ remnant, even though $S/n_b=6k_B$ has a higher core temperature than 50 MeV.
+On the other hand, the M-R diagram of $T=50{\rm MeV}$ remnant matter has a larger size with relatively the same M$_{\rm max}$ as $S/n_b=6k_B$ remnant, even though $S/n_b=6k_B$ has a higher core temperature than 50 MeV.
 Hence, fixed $S/n_b$ NS remnants appear more compact than fixed $T$ NS remnants.
-Additionally, we observed that the mass and radius of the remnant increase with increasing $S/n_b$.
-Analysing Figs.~\ref{pfs} and \ref{pfs1} together with the M-R diagram, we can deduce that fewer neutrino content (particularly $\nu_e$) and early appearance of the $\mu$ and $s$-quark in the remnant matter reduces the remnant pressure thereby softening the EoS and consequently, reducing the maximum mass.
+Additionally, we observed that the mass and radius of the remnant increase with increasing Analysing Figs.~\ref{pfs} and \ref{pfs1} together with the M-R diagram, we can deduce that a lower neutrino content (particularly $\nu_e$) and early appearance of the $\mu$ and $s$-quark in the remnant matter reduces the remnant pressure, thereby softening the EoS and consequently, reducing the maximum mass. valent quark mass when $T$ increases towards $T_C$.

 In Fig.~\ref{ss}, we show the result of the square of sound velocity, $c_s^2$ as a function of $n_b/n_0$.
 The $c_s^2$ is determined using the EoS as input from the expression